abeldebeer/chefling-di-java/README.md

 Explanation:

 1. The `Third` class has two dependencies: `First` (class) and `ISecond` (interface).
-2. By using the container's `set` method, a specific instance can be stored for a type.
+2. By using the container's `mapInstance` method, a specific instance can be stored for a type.
 In the above example, an instance of `First` is stored, which holds a unique id.
-3. The container's `map` method is used to map one type to a sub type.
+3. The container's `mapType` method is used to map one type to a sub type.
 This way you can map an interface or abstract class to a concrete implementation.
 In the example, the `ISecond` interface is mapped to the `Second` class.
 4. By calling the container's `get` method, the type is resolved.
-In this case the `Third` class receives the explicitly set instance of the `First` class from step 2.
+In this case the `Third` class receives the explicitly mapped instance of the `First` class from step 2.
 The `ISecond` dependency is resolved with an instance of the mapped `Second` class.

 ### Default (static) Container instance